 Self-knowledge

-Recent philosophical debate under the heading ‘self knowledge’ has been about an epistemic question, the nature of my knowledge of my current mental states.
+Recent philosophical debate under the heading ‘self-knowledge’ has been about an epistemic question, the nature of my knowledge of my current mental states.
 Is it unmediated?
 Transparent?
 Infallible?
 Incorrigible?
 Is it like or unlike my knowledge of other people’s current mental states?
 In contrast, I’m interested in substantial self-knowledge (Cassam 2014): answers to questions like who am I?
 What am I?
 What’s my character—am I brave, selfish, creative, lazy?
 How would I react in a crisis or under threat?
 What is in me that I need to express?
 What do I really want and really believe?
 What would make my life a success for me?
 Why did I do what I have done?
 Did I make the right choices?
 Why has my life gone the way it has—is it down to me or down to the world?
 I think, with Quassim Cassam, that most people who aren’t professional philosophers are interested in this kind of self-knowledge—answers that would satisfy the ‘Delphic demand’ to know yourself—rather than the philosopher’s epistemic question.

 I claim, then, that trying on a transformative role like soldier is a way of pursuing substantial self-knowledge: to join up or be drafted is a way of finding out what you’re made of.